truongdeveloper98/eShopTruongSport/README.md

 - Visual Studio 2019
 - SQL Server 2019
 ## How to configure and run
-- Clone code from Github: git clone https://github.com/teduinternational/eShopSolution
+- Clone code from Github: git clone https://github.com/truongdeveloper98/eShopTruongSport
-- Open solution eShopSolution.sln in Visual Studio 2019
+- Open solution eShopTruongSport.sln in Visual Studio 2019
-- Set startup project is eShopSolution.Data
+- Set startup project is eShopTruongSport.Data
-- Change connection string in Appsetting.json in eShopSolution.Data project
+- Change connection string in Appsetting.json in eShopTruongSport.Data project
 - Open Tools --> Nuget Package Manager -->  Package Manager Console in Visual Studio
 - Run Update-database and Enter.
-- After migrate database successful, set Startup Project is eShopSolution.WebApp
+- After migrate database successful, set Startup Project is eShopTruongSport.WebApp
-- Change database connection in appsettings.Development.json in eShopSolution.WebApp project.
+- Change database connection in appsettings.Development.json in eShopTruongSport.WebApp project.
 - Choose profile to run or press F5
 ## How to contribute
 - Fork and create your branch